Level 1 – Foundation Phase

 • After Workout A or Workout B

-• On a separate active recovery day
+• On a separate recovery-focused day

 Estimated Session Time